 Youth justice residences

-Residences provide a safe, secure and supportive environment where young people can get their lives back on track and improve their prospects for the future.
+Residences provide a safe, secure and supportive environment where rangatahi can get their lives back on track and improve their prospects for the future.

-There are many reasons that determine why a young person might go to a youth justice residence, and how long they might stay.
+There are many reasons that determine why a rangatahi might go to a youth justice residence, and how long they might stay.
 They may have been:

 - arrested and put in our care until they go to Youth Court

-- remanded by the Youth Court and need to stay at a residence until the case is settled (this can take up to three weeks or longer if the charges are denied)
+- remanded by the Youth Court and need to stay at a residence until the case is settled (this can take up to 3 weeks or longer if the charges are denied)

-- sentenced by the Youth Court for three to six months – if things go well for them in the residence, they may be able to leave earlier and undertake six to twelve months supervision in the community
+- sentenced by the Youth Court for 3 to 6 months – if things go well for them in the residence, they may be able to leave earlier and undertake 6 to 12 months supervision in the community

 - sentenced to prison – they could be admitted to a residence for some of this time.